angelxuanchang/nlp-class/index.md

   * Project Report and Code: Due on {{ site.hwdates[5].deadline }} (13%)
 * Participation: Helping other students on the discussion board in a positive way (3%)

-#### Other notes
-For CMPT 413 students (so undergrads only): any person enrolled in this course who identifies as a woman and currently lives in British Columbia can apply for a $500 scholarship from Athena Pathways.
-[Please use this link to apply](https://www.athenapathways.org/education).